LauraMMelo/LauraMMelo/README.md

 ### Hi there!
 I'm Saulo!

 Data Scientist, Python developer, researcher into ML and Big Data, enthusiast of all AI related things.
 Likes photography, gaming and cooking in his free time. 😄
+NB 🏳️‍⚧️ | Pronouns: They/Them

 - 🎓 Pursuing a master's degree in Pattern Recognition and Dynamic Systems at Univesidade Federal do Ceará (UFC)
 - 🎓 Bachelor in Computer Engineering at Univesidade Federal do Ceará (UFC)